aabiji/aabiji.github.io/posts/focus.md

   actionable sub-tasks.
 - It's a music player
   I like listening to music (without lyrics) while I work.
 Having music in the background sets a nice ambience and helps me focus.
+The lofi beats is calming and it sets the tempo at which I operate.
 - It's a website blocker
   This is probably the most important feature.
 From the moment I hit the play button, it blocks all the sites I've defined in the json config.
 When I try to